-A REMPART workcamp brings together volunteers from a variety of backgrounds to realize /take part in an action of general interest around/centered on heritage.
+REMPART workcamp brings together volunteers from a variety of backgrounds to take part in an action of general interest centred on heritage.
 A REMPART workcamp is also an original way to spend holidays and create lifelong memories!

 Duration and conditions of the stay

 Accommodation is organized for the group, and meals are prepared and eaten together (see Participation Fees).
-The type of accommodation is described for each workcamp (tent, dorms, …).
+The type of accommodation is described for each workcamp (tent or dorms).
 If comfort is an important factor, discuss it with the site manager before signing up.
-If you live close to a workcamp site and wish to go home in the evening, feel free to discuss it/this with the site manager.
+If you live close to a workcamp site and wish to go home in the evening, feel free to discuss it with the site manager.

 The course of a workcamp / What happens on a workcamp ?

 The general atmosphere, the number of working hours and of volunteers differ from one camp to another.
-The progress of the work also depends on the weather, the group dynamics, technical imperatives, local habits and culture, … A workcamp always combines voluntary work and discovery of a region.
-The atmosphere is important, after all, you’re on vacation !
-Generally, teenagers work approximately 25h/week, and adults 35h/week.
-Outside of working periods, a variety of activities can be organized according to the location of the workcamp, the possibilities of moving, and the desires of the group : visits, hikes, bathing, sports, … Important!
-The program of the workcamp is only an indication and must sometimes be adapted/ and is subject to alteration.
+The progress of the work also depends on the weather, the group dynamics, technical imperatives as well as local habits and culture.
+A workcamp always combines voluntary work and discovery of a region.
+The atmosphere is important, after all, you’re on holidays!
+Generally, teenagers work approximately 25h/week and adults 35h/week.
+Outside of working periods, a variety of activities can be organized according to the location of the workcamp, the possibilities of moving, and the desires of the group: visits, hikes, bathing or sports.

 How does the group function ?

 Taking part in a REMPART workcamp is a volunteer action.

 Group life has its rules, which must be respected.